HypothesisWorks/hypothesis/docs/details.rst

 .. autofunction:: hypothesis.event

-You can also mark custom events in a test using the 'event' function:
+You can also mark custom events in a test using the ``event`` function:

 .. code:: python